-- 1. Describe the major theories of morality and justice. - 2.
+- 1. Describe philosophical theories framing special topics in philosophy of law. - 2.
 Apply these theories to concrete situations. - 3.
-Discuss competing points of view on issues of morality and justice. - 4.
+Discuss competing points of view on issues in philosophy of law. - 4.
 Evaluate conflicting philosophical arguments related to these issues. - 5.
 Formulate well-reasoned solutions to practical dilemmas. - 6.
 Persuade others of a well-reasoned stance or action. - 7.
 Demonstrate effective writing and skillful critical and reflective thinking.